slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

 Horizontal Scaling - Add or Remove VMs
 --------------------------------------

-When adding a node instance (VM), you must specify the node type of the machine that you want to add.
+When adding a component instance (VM), you must specify the component type of the machine that you want to add.
 The server (and then orchestrator) will mutate the deployment, provisioning the new node instance and then notifying all of the machines in the application.

 The notification takes place by running the "On VM Add" script (if it exists) on all VMs, except the ones that were just added.
 On the newly